 - Ensure that more Idaho four-year-olds and their families have public library cards to gain access to the tools and resources needed to help children succeed in school;

-- Increase the amount of early literacy activities done in the homes of four-year-olds; and
+- Increase the amount of early literacy activities done in the homes of four-year-olds across the state; and

-- Increase the number of successful public library, school, and community partnerships aimed at third-grade reading proficiency.
+- Increase the number of successful public library, school, and community partnerships that increase third-grade reading proficiency by focusing on pre-kindergarten experiences.

 If you have questions about the grant application or the application process, please contact Jamie Mott, Grants/Contracts Officer, at firstname.lastname@example.org or Staci Shaw, Youth Services Consultant, at email@example.com or by phone at 1-800-458-3271.